linobollansee/Ames-Price-Predictor/README.md

 2. Click on the New button, select Web Service.
 2. At Source Code, select Git Providor.
 3. Select your repository name.
 Click Connect.
-4. Enter a a unique name for your web service.
+4. Enter a unique name for your web service.
 5. Select the Python3 language.
 6. Select the main branch.
 7. Select the Frankfurt (EU Central) Region.